Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/index.rst

 In the :ref:`first part<piggy-bank-writing>`, you will learn how to write the very basic piggy bank smart contract using the Rust_ programming language.

-The :ref:`second part<piggy-bank-testing>` is about how to test your piggy bank smart contract with unit tests.
+The :ref:`second part<piggy-bank-testing>` is about how to test your piggy bank smart contract with integration tests.

 The :ref:`third part<piggy-bank-deploying>` is about how to deploy your piggy bank smart contract to the Concordium testnet and interact with it.